Join us for Day of Caring on October 24, 2025!

 Q: What is the DOC Project Leader Training?

-A: This is a virtual call for agencies and volunteers participating in Day of Caring.
-UWWF will cover how to prepare for the event, how you will use Get Connected, and the timeline of events.
+A: This is a virtual call for agencies that are participating in Day of Caring.
+UWWF will cover how to prepare for the event, how to create projects in Get Connected, and the timeline of events.
 There are separate calls for agencies and volunteers with information tailored to the appropriate group.
-This typically happens in August.
+This will be on Monday, August 19 via Microsoft Teams.

 Q: What is the DOC Meet & Greet?